Universality in statistical measures of trajectories in classical billiards: Integrable rectangular versus chaotic Sinai and Bunimovich billiards: Chaotic billiards

-In order to make sure that the chaotic behavior is not due to numericl noise, we estimated the numerical error $|x_{fi}-x_{in}|$ by following a trajectory from a given starting point $x_{in}$ until it carried out $N_{reb}$ rebounds, then following the trajectory in time reversed direction to arrive after another $N_{reb}$ at some $x_{fi}$.
-We observe that the error behavior has two regimes (Fig.~[\ref{fig:SinaiNumSol+Error}] bottom).
-For $N_{reb} < 48$ it shows an exponential increase, following on average the rule \be \epsilon = \exp[\beta ~ N_{reb} - 41] ~ , ~ \beta = 0.76 \pm 0.03 ~~ \mbox{for} ~ N_{reb} < 48 ~ . \ee For $N_{reb} > 48$ saturation is reached (the error is in the order of one).
-Such exponential behavior is related to the largest positive Lyapunov exponent of the system and thus represents a global characteristic of a chaotic system.
-Like the exponential behavior of number of trajectories (Eq.~\ref{eq:SinaiSolReb}), also the exponential error behavior distinguishes between chaotic billiards and integrable billiards (Fig.~[\ref{fig:RectangleSol+Error}]).
+In order to make sure that the chaotic behaviour is not due to numerical noise, we estimated the numerical error $|x_{fi}-x_{in}|$ by following a trajectory from a given starting point $x_{in}$ until it carried out $N_{\mathrm{reb}}$ rebounds, then following the trajectory in time reversed direction to arrive after another $N_{\mathrm{reb}}$ at some $x_{fi}$.
+We observed that the error behaviour has two regimes.
+For $N_{\mathrm{reb}} < 48$ it shows an exponential increase, following on average the rule \be \fl \epsilon = \exp(\beta ~ N_{\mathrm{reb}} - 41) ~ , ~ \beta = 0.76 \pm 0.03 ~~ \mbox{for} ~ N_{\mathrm{reb}} < 48. \ee For $N_{\mathrm{reb}} > 48$ saturation is reached (the relative error is in the order of one).
+Such exponential behaviour is related to the largest positive Lyapunov exponent of the system and thus represents a global characteristic of a chaotic system.
+Like the exponential behaviour of number of trajectories, equation~(\ref{eq:SinaiSolReb}), also the exponential error behaviour distinguishes between chaotic billiards and integrable billiards.